 Eleven years ago, Margaret passed away and Virginia inherited her land.
 “I’ve always been interested in conservation of any type,” she said regarding the future of the woodlot.
 Virginia had been involved in her local conservation commission and trails groups, and her daughter now works in the conservation field.
 At her retirement community, she leads the Nature Program, writes a Naturalist Newsletter, and cares for the trails.
 When she attended a talk on the Wildlands & Woodlands initiative (wildlandsandwoodlands.org) last winter, she says she immediately thought, “Wow, this is what we need!”
 The Wildlands & Woodlands vision calls for 70% of New England’s forested land to be permanently protected by 2060, with 10% of those forests conserved as wilderness.

 Inspired to protect her family’s land, Virginia connected with Northeast Wilderness Trust.
 “I hadn’t known about Binney Hill, so it was remarkably good news that this land is important to protect” said Virginia.
 “I’ve been very happy to think this could be the outcome for the land.”

 From here, the rest can be history…with your help.
+It will take $108,000 for Northeast Wilderness Trust to purchase and protect this land.
+Thanks to several generous donors, we currently have $94,000 left to raise.
 Will you support the Steel Addition to Binney Hill Wilderness Preserve with a gift today?

 You can donate securely online (select “Steel Addition” from the drop-down menu below) or by sending a check to Northeast Wilderness Trust with “Steel” in the memo line to: